30 questions to ask before creating B2B content

 This will help you decide: what questions your content should answer – what would your prospect be searching for when they find you and how can you convince them that you are the company for them?

 With all this answered, you should be able to decide:

 - What do you need to achieve and how are you going to achieve it?

 - What do you need to measure and how will you measure it?

 What would you add?
 What do you always consider when you’re developing your content?
-Let us know by emailing firstname.lastname@example.org.
+Let me know by emailing firstname.lastname@example.org.